tamunoWoks/python_notebook/scope.md

     print(eggs)
 NameError: name 'eggs' is not defined
 ```
-The error happens because the eggs variable exists only in the local scope created when `spam()` is called
+The error happens because the eggs variable exists only in the local scope created when `spam()` is called.
+This is because when the program execution is in the global scope, no local scopes exist, so there can’t be any local variables.
+This is why you can only reference global variables in the global scope.